meatball133/crystal/exercises/practice/reverse-string/.approaches/introduction.md

 ## Approach: Using the built-in `reverse` method

-This is the most exemplar and straightforward solution.
+This is the most exemplary and straightforward solution.
 It uses the built-in [`reverse` method][reverse-method] to reverse the string.

 ```crystal